-Floyd Mayweather Sr. gave a scathing assessment of Tyson Fury and Deontay Wilder after the pair shared the ring in Las Vegas earlier this year.
+Mayweather Sr. gave a scathing assessment of Wilder after he went down in seven rounds in Las Vegas against Tyson Fury.

 WBN walked side-by-side with Mayweather Sr. as he exited the arena after the fight.
-Senior signed autographs and gloves, having plenty of time for the fans -as always.
+Senior signed autographs and gloves, having plenty of time for the fans.

-But days later speaking to The Mayweather Channel, Floyd Mayweather’s dad didn’t have many nice things to say about either heavyweight.
+But days later, speaking to The Mayweather Channel, Floyd Mayweather’s dad didn’t have many nice things to say.

-“There’s a lot of things he’s got to do that I know that he doesn’t know.”
+“There’s a lot of things he’s got to do that I know he doesn’t know.”

-“Wilder looked (bad).
+“Wilder looked [bad].
 I don’t know about those fights.
-Them guys just ain’t got it.
+Those guys ain’t got it.

 “I liked Wilder at first.
 But now I ain’t got nothing to say about him except he’s a piece of trash.”

-Wilder has one of the biggest blows ever seen since the days of Mike Tyson.
-Everyone knows the last thing to leave a boxer is his power.
+Wilder has one of the hardest blows ever seen since the days of Mike Tyson.
+And at the age of 37, everyone knows the last thing to leave a boxer is his power.

-Though Mayweather’s words a harsh, they will be water off a duck’s back for the 34-year-old.
-Wilder will be fully focused on regaining his WBC crown come round three with Fury.
+Though Mayweather’s words a harsh, they have been water flowing off a duck’s back for the Tuscaloosa, Alabama native.